matteop65/Dice_Detection_Recognition/README.md

 # Dice_Detection_Recognition
  Version 1.0

- This repo contains the code required to run a dice recognition software and also train the machine learning algorithms.
+ This repo contains the code required to run a dice recognition software and also train the object detection, machine learning model.

  2 YOLO (You Only Look Once) algorithms were trained based on Darknet: